Last update: 7/11/2021

 No, travelers from all countries can visit Namibia right now.

-No, you do not need to quarantine upon arrival as long as you have proof of a negative PCR test result that was obtained within 7 days of arrival in Namibia.
+No, you do not need to quarantine upon arrival as long as you have proof of a negative PCR test or Antigen Rapid Diagnostic Test result that was obtained within 7 days of arrival in Namibia.
 If you are a Namibian citizen without a negative test result, you will have to quarantine for 7 days.

-Yes, you must have proof of a negative PCR test result that was obtained within 7 days of arrival in Namibia.
+Yes, you must have proof of a negative PCR test or Antigen Rapid Diagnostic Test result that was obtained within 7 days of arrival in Namibia.
 If you are a Namibian citizen, you do not need a negative test result to enter Namibia, but if you do not have one, you will have to quarantine for 7 days from your arrival.